Storm Season 2021 Roof Damage And Insurance Claims

-Some storm damage is pretty obvious.
-After a severe windstorm or thunderstorm, you might find branches and shingles in your yard, or if less fortunate, part or all of one or more trees on – or in – your roof.
-Other damage is more subtle.
-Metal flashings on your roof, for example, can be blown loose but appear to be intact from the ground.
+If there was a storm, you might find branches and shingles on your yard.
+But other damage is more subtle.
+Metal flashings on your roof can be blown loose but they look like they are not damaged.
 Hail damage can also be difficult to spot, even for insurance adjusters who are on the roof.
-Most homeowners with hail damage have no idea it even hailed, and the ones who do rarely realize it can damage their roof.
+Most homeowners with hail damage have no idea it even hailed and the ones who do rarely realize it can also affect their roof as well.

-Your best course of action to take if you suspect it hailed in your area, or if you had especially strong winds from a storm, is to call a reputable roofing company and ask for a free roof evaluation.
-Cook Roofing Company is particularly good at spotting storm damage, and would be happy to arrange a visit with you in person to check your roof and make sure it’s in good shape.
-There’s no obligation or fee.
+If you think it hailed in your area, or if you had strong winds from a storm, call Cook Roofing Company and ask for a free roof evaluation.
+We are very good at spotting storm damage, and would be happy to visit with you in person to check your roof and make sure it’s in good shape.
+There’s no charge or obligation.

 When should you file a storm damage claim?

-Most people don’t think to call a contractor before filing a claim.
+Most people don’t know they should call a contractor before filing a claim.